 Victoria develops a sparring relationship with Captain Hopper (George Roubicek) who clearly thinks Victoria is too mouthy for his conception of femininity.
 “Who’d be a woman?” complains Victoria at one stage, having been prohibited from heading down to the Cybermen’s subterranean tombs.
 “How would you know, honey?” he snaps back.

 Such a strange observation about Victoria, who this story positions as the terrified female of so much pulp fiction; worried about what to wear, potentially frightened by the TARDIS taking off, needing to be coaxed and chaperoned into the adventure itself.
 Suddenly, she’s so pushy she’s not even female anymore?
 Not to worry, it’s not long before she reverts to type and needs to be rescued from something.

 Except that she gets her own back on Hopper later on, saying sarcastically to him, “It’s comforting to know that we have your superior strength to call on, should we need it.”
-Apart from being a very strange thing for Victoria to say, it’s part of a macho strain running through Tomb, where male characters are judged and needled about their physical strength.
+Apart from being a very strange thing for Victoria to say, it’s part of a macho strain running through Tomb, where male characters are judged by and needled about their physical strength.